TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V1/docs/exports/Set-JcSdkCommand.md

   - `[Shell <String>]`: The shell used to run the command.
   - `[Sudo <Boolean?>]`:
   - `[Systems <String[]>]`: An array of system IDs to run the command on.
 Not available if you are using Groups.
+  - `[TimeToLiveSeconds <Int32?>]`: Time in seconds a command can wait in the queue to be run before timing out
   - `[Timeout <String>]`: The time in seconds to allow the command to run for.
   - `[Trigger <String>]`: The name of the command trigger.
   - `[User <String>]`: The ID of the system user to run the command as.
 This field is required when creating a command with a commandType of "mac" or "linux".